 Pros: The EEZ-Y has a smart C-shaped handle that allows users to hook their arm through the handle and hold close to the body, leaving their hands free to carry bags, coffee cups and open doors.

 Cons: The EEZ-Y does not include an automatic open button and has to be manually opened with two hands.

-For the biggest umbrella with the lowest price, look to the RECHAR Windproof Large Travel Umbrella.
-The RECHAR boasts an impressive 52” diameter, making it the widest umbrella on our list and the best option for those who need extra coverage or want to share one umbrella between two people.
+For a big umbrella with a small price, look to the RECHAR Windproof Large Travel Umbrella.
+The RECHAR boasts an impressive 52-inch diameter, making it the widest umbrella on our list and the best option for those who need extra coverage or want to share one umbrella between two people.
 The RECHAR is made with water repellent 210T fabric to keep users dry.

 Pros: The RECHAR can withstand winds of up to 58 mph without flipping inside out, with the double canopy construction allowing wind to pass through the umbrella without inverting it.

 Cons: While it opens automatically, it has to be closed manually.

 This compact umbrella from Rainmate is all business when it comes to rain and wind resistance, but that doesn’t mean it doesn’t also have fun.
 The canopy on this one has a black top and a print of a blue sky on the inside to remind you of sunnier days.
 If that feels more cruel than comforting, choose from one of the other vibrant colors, including the rainbow option.
 As for functionality, it has fiberglass ribs that resist flipping, and it’s folding design makes it easy to take on the go.
 It also opens and closes automatically with one button.